Alnaagi/Alnaagi/README.md

 ## Introduction
 <summary>feel free to read this:</summary><br>

 I am a highly motivated cybersecurity enthusiast and a recent CS graduate with a strong desire to learn & grow, especially in cybersecurity.
 For my graduation project, I developed an app using the [Flutter framework](https://flutter.dev/) and [Firebase database](https://firebase.google.com/), which helped me gain experience in software development.
-Currently, I'm studying for the [Security+ certification](https://www.comptia.org/certifications/security) to solidify my foundation.
-Following that, I plan to pursue further certifications in the field.

 ------------